 Turn Lemons Into Delicious, Fresh Lemonade:

 Now, pour your lemon juice into a pitcher.

 Add as much or as little of the simple syrup as you like.

-The nice thing about making homemade lemonade is you can sweeten it as much or as little as you like.
+The nice thing about making homemade lemonade is you can sweeten it to your personal liking.
 I use all of the simple syrup to make a pitcher of my lemonade, but you can make your lemonade to suit your taste.
-Sample a little as you’re mixing the syrup into the juice, and your taste buds will let you know when you’re happy with it.
+Sample a bit as you’re mixing the syrup into the juice, and your taste buds will let you know when you’re happy with it.

 Of course, you can always just float lemon slices or wedges in a regular jug to get the same effect.

 Pop your lemonade into the fridge to chill it, or serve it immediately over ice!